NetApp Data Explorers Engages Youth in Data Science Education – Case

 About the Program

-NetApp partnered with the TERC, Concord Consortium and the India STEM Foundation to develop the curriculum.
-Placing the UN Sustainable Development Goals and data sets at the center of the experience, students ages 12-16 dive into a 12-week afterschool learning journey.
-They quickly deepen their awareness of how pervasive data is in our lives.
-The club-like program takes place in school and other NGO locations near NetApp offices in the U.S., India and Europe. empowers students to learn how to question, manipulate, interpret, visualize, analyze and problem-solve with data.
-Mid-way through the program, students work in teams to tackle a question within a local social issue that they are concerned about such as climate change, poverty or health.
-Applying their new skills, they share their project and passion for social change in a culminating presentation.
-NetApp employees coach student teams and share their personal experiences of how data is used in their diverse careers.
+The program began with an immersive data education learning experience designed with TERC, Concord Consortium and the India STEM Foundation.
+Placing the UN Sustainable Development Goals and data sets at the center, students ages 12-16 dove into a 12-week afterschool learning journey.
+They quickly deepened their awareness of how pervasive data is in our lives.
+The club-like program took place in school and other NGO locations near NetApp offices in the U.S., India and Europe.
+Students learned how to question, manipulate, interpret, visualize, analyze and problem-solve with data.
+Mid-way through the program, students worked in teams to tackle a question within a local social issue that they were concerned about such as climate change, poverty or health.
+Applying their new skills, they shared their project and passion for social change in a culminating presentation.
+NetApp employees coached student teams and shared their personal experiences of how data is used in their diverse careers.